Generic name: lamotrigine [ la-MOE-tri-jeen ]

 Lamictal XR is an anti-epileptic medication, also called an anticonvulsant.

-Lamictal XR is used either alone or in combination with other medications to treat epileptic seizures in adults and children.
+Lamictal XR is used alone or with other medications to treat epileptic seizures in adults and children.
 This medicine is also used to delay mood episodes in adults with bipolar disorder (manic depression).

-The immediate-release form of Lamictal XR (Lamictal, Lamictal ODT) can be used in children as young as 2 years old when it is given as part of a combination of seizure medications.
+Immediate-release Lamictal XR can be used in children as young as 2 years old when it is given as part of a combination of seizure medications.
 However, this form should not be used as a single medication in a child or teenager who is younger than 16 years old.

-The extended-release form of Lamictal XR (Lamictal XR) is for use only in adults and children who are at least 13 years old.
+Extended-release Lamictal XR is for use only in adults and children who are at least 13 years old.

 Lamictal XR may also be used for purposes not listed in this medication guide.